Rapid Integration of LLMs in Healthcare Raises Ethical Concerns: An Investigation into Deceptive Patterns in Social Robots: Discussion

-A specific challenge in testing and overseeing LLMs became evident in our case study.
-New models are frequently released, often exhibiting unpredictable and sometimes contradictory behaviors.
-During our initial testing with both the free and paid versions of ChatGPT in August 2024, we consistently observed the false notification response across ChatGPT models when prompted in German.
-A few days later, we were unable to reproduce the same glitch in the paid ChatGPT Plus version, although the free version retained the pattern.
-This inconsistency led us to hypothesize that repetitive testing may have influenced ChatGPT’s response pattern.
-Meanwhile, OpenAI’s rolled out a “memory function” \cite{OpenAI_2024b} for some of our testing accounts, which re-enabled the false reminder function, but again, only in non-English interactions.
-This inconsistency underscores the unpredictability of LLM behavior, making it difficult to guarantee reliability and safety, especially in high-stakes environments like healthcare.
+Our case demonstrates additional challenges for effectively testing LLMs for safety.
+As seen in our pretesting, the same system can behave inconsistently across different languages, which could lead to a false sense of security.
+In one language, an LLM may behave appropriately, while in another, it may fail, exposing further risks in multilingual environments.
+In our case, a specific challenge emerged related to testing and overseeing LLMs.
+New versions are frequently released, often displaying unpredictable and contradictory behaviors.
+For example, during our initial testing with both free and paid versions of ChatGPT in August 2024, we consistently observed a false notification response in German, but the same glitch could not be reproduced in the paid version a few days later.
+This inconsistency led us to hypothesize that repetitive testing influenced ChatGPT’s response pattern.
+Additionally, OpenAI's introduction of a “memory function” \cite{OpenAI__2024} re-enabled the false reminder feature in some of our testing accounts, though this issue only occurred in non-English interactions.